This is a brief overview of a journey from failure to redemption.

 How the hell does that happen?

-In case you think I’m exaggerating the impact of a single poor result – I’m not.
+Firstly, in case you think I’m exaggerating the impact of a single poor result – I’m not.
 As you’ll see below, I was capable of even worse during A2 Economics, which was supposedly my ‘best’ subject.

-The truth is: I’m not particularly clever.
+The truth is, I’m not particularly clever.
 I’m not well-read.
 I’m not particularly talented.
 On a bad day, I still get described as ‘one out of ten’ or told by the National Archives that I’m a bloody awful candidate for a job.

 What happened was that I developed a craving for Marvell’s poetry that became a passion, and the inability to accomplish that properly at the age of 18 would not deter me from having another go.

 After the almost inevitable failure to reach my first choice university, I decided to take a gap year.
 There was no glamour or exotic trips.
 I worked full-time, earned some money, joined a gym, and cleared my head.

 By chance, I met a wonderful group of people, several of whom remain among my best friends today.
 Things started to brighten, and with that alone, so did my abilities.

 Though the merits of IQ tests are disputable, I found it fascinating that I could score 14 points higher after a year away from education than I did on the eve of my A-level exams.
 It showed me that applied intelligence is psychological and responsive, and that it owes as much to health and state of mind as it does to the Gradgrindian pursuit of facts.

 Nevertheless, starting university was always going to be terrifying.
 After a weak A-level season and a full year without education, wasn’t it destined to be a route to failure?